getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/event-detail.md

 _Missing Instrumentation_

-Gaps between spans may be marked as "Missing Instrumentation".
-This means that there is a duration in the transaction that isn't accounted for by any of the transaction's spans, and likely means that you need to manually instrument that part of your process.
+Gaps between spans may be marked as "Missing Instrumentation."
+TThis means a duration in the transaction that isn't accounted for by any of the transaction's spans.
+It likely means that you need to manually instrument that part of your process.
 Go back to the [performance setup](/performance-monitoring/setup) for details.

 ### Span Details